 The quality, appropriateness and impact of the overall provision are kept under regular review.
 The school will use its available budget to meet the needs of all pupils.

 The curriculum is adapted to ensure all children with SEND have the opportunity to take part in all aspects of school life, including out of school activities.

-The school works closely with a range of professionals for specific needs, including:
+The school also works closely with a range of outside agencies including: